Wallaroo MLOps API Essentials Guide: Wallaroo Dashboard Metrics Retrieval

 TTFT Query Example

-The following example uses the Output tokens per second (TPS) query for a LLM deployed with OpenAI Compatibility in Wallaroo.
+The following example uses the P99 Time to first token (TTFT) query for an LLM deployed with OpenAI Compatibility in Wallaroo

 # this will also format the timezone in the parsing section